Partnerships & AIGA

-In 2008 the Art Academy established its own student chapter of AIGA, which is open to students in the graphic design, illustration and digital design majors.
-AIGA campus chapters are designed to get students involved in the local design community, and help them build skills that will be valuable as they move into the professional world.
+In 2008 the Art Academy established its own student group of AIGA, which is open to any AAC student.
+AIGA campus groups are designed to get students involved in the local design community, and help them build skills that will be valuable as they move into the professional world.

-The Art Academy supports student membership in AIGA Cincinnati by paying for a portion of each student’s membership fees.
+The Art Academy supports student membership in AIGA Cincinnati by paying for a portion of each studentís membership fees.

 Learn more about the student groups and programs by visiting: